ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

 .. note::

-   Instructions for ArduPilot using ChibiOS to Pixhawk autopilots can be found :ref:`here <common-loading-chibios-firmware-onto-pixhawk>`.
+   Instructions for ArduPilot already using ChibiOS firmware on the autopilot can be found :ref:`here <common-loading-chibios-firmware-onto-pixhawk>`.

 [copywiki destination="copter,plane,rover,planner,blimp"]